majimpala/simple_shell/README.md

-# Aaron Mrima and Sylvia Otieno
+# AMSO Shell

 ![alt text](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-low_level_programming/235/shell.jpeg)

 ### Description

- Aaron Mrima and Sylvia Otieno Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
-Additional functions are also included.
-This program was written entirely in C as a milestone project for ALX Africa Software Engineering.
+Generally, a shell is a program that executes other programs in response to text commands.
+This shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
+The program was written entirely in C as a milestone project for ALX Africa Software Engineering.

 ### Installation